top of page

 - Unbelievers: Non-Christians.

 Jesus was very clear on this question.
 Don't get into endless debates and arguing, not only with non-Christians, but also with today's lost churchgoers.
-Here is one Bible reference where Jesus said that - Jesus told the 72 He sent, filled with the Holy Spirit, to preach to people in the nearby towns:

 Matthew 10:14